It was a good day up north in early January.

 I don’t track my spending closely and I don’t add up the monetary value of the freebies we get, but over the last five years or so, I’ve booked dozens of free or nearly-free flights (paying mandatory fees only, not fares) and have been comped a bunch of free nights in hotel rooms.

-For a list of the many trips I’ve booked, see Credit Cards for People Who Love Free Travel and Money.
+For a list of the many trips I’ve booked, see Credit Cards for Free Travel and Cash Back.

 Pack a Cooler & Snacks for Road Trips

 My wife is from northern Michigan and I grew up in Minnesota.
-I spent most of my career in those two places, and our families are based in these two places.
-In our 15 years together, we’ve made that 10-hour drive from one state to the other countless times.
+I spent most of my career in those two places, and our families are based in the two states.
+In our 17 years together, we’ve made that 10-hour drive from one state to the other countless times.

 In those many thousands of miles, I’ve learned a lot.
 One, it’s not possible to hold your breath for the entirety of Wisconsin.
 Oh, that dairy air.

 Also, especially when traveling with kids, it’s a good idea to plan ahead and have their needs taken care of before they arise.
 Snacks and sodas at the convenience stores are a ripoff.
-We’ll have that, along with some breakfast cereal, milk, water, and anything else we might want or need ready to go for the day.
+We’ll bring those things, along with some breakfast cereal, milk, water, and anything else we might want or need ready to go for the day.

 We usually have one meal packed, as well.
 It looks a lot like the brown bag lunch of days gone by.
-The trip always spans two mealtimes, so do hit up a fast food joint most trips.
-We rarely partake when at home, and I like to have a little Taco Bell and Culver’s in my life.
+The trip always spans two mealtimes, so do hit up a fast food joint on most trips.
+We rarely partake in it when home, and I do like to have a little Taco Bell and Culver’s in my life.

 Buy Used Cars and Drive Them for Years